 Choose where to receive notifications when the applet runs.
 This means you will be informed each time an Instagram image is sent to your website.
 Click the “Finish” button and you’re done.

 It doesn’t take but a few moments to snap a picture to engage your audience.
 Using the tools above, you can share those moments with your website’s readers as well.
+At this point, you should know exactly how to embed an Instagram feed on WordPress.

 The more interactive your website becomes, the more engaging it appears to visitors.
 This merely automates the process and saves you time and keeps the content moving for guests and search engines.